ttencate/jfxr/README.md

 This produces an npm package in the `lib/dist` directory, which can be used as-is or published to the npm registry.

+For development, there is also a script to continuously rebuild on change:

+    npm run watch

 For further details, see [`lib/README.md`](lib/README.md) or the [documentation on npmjs.com](https://www.npmjs.com/package/jfxr).